-Not all types of sugar are equal!
-Information about various types of sugar and sugar substitutes can be found to the left under ‘Types of Sugar’.
+Not all types of sugar are created equal.
+Information about various types of sugar and sugar substitutes can be found to the left under ‘Types of Sugar.’

-What are the most important things I have to know about types of sugar and sugar substitutes?
+So: what are the most important things you have to know about different sugars and sugar substitutes?

-The term ‘sugar’ is generally used synonymously with ‘refined sugar’, but in the professional field, ‘sugar’ is the umbrella term for all kinds of sugars.
-The most important types of sugar are fructose, glucose, lactose, maltose and sucrose (that is the main component of household sugar).
+The term ‘sugar’ is generally used synonymously with ‘refined sugar,’ but in the professional nutrition field, ‘sugar’ is the umbrella term for all types of sugar.
+The most common types of sugar are fructose, glucose, lactose, maltose, and sucrose (the main component of table sugar).

 Sugar Alcohols (Sugar Substitutes)

-Sugar alcohols occur naturally in some types of fruit: Cherries and plums, for example, exhibit a high concentration of sorbitol.
+Sugar alcohols occur naturally in certain types of fruit; cherries and plums, for example, exhibit a high concentration of sorbitol.
 These are sweet-tasting carbohydrates that, artificially manufactured, are often used as a substitute for household sugar, but also for other purposes, e.g. sorbitol as a humectant.
 The most common sugar substitutes are sorbitol (E 420), mannitol (E 421), isomalt (E 965) and xylitol (E967).
-They all have a laxative effect in common, which must of late be stated on packaging as “May have a mild laxative effect“.
+All of these sugar alcohols can have a laxative effect on certain individuals.

-These are sweeteners and sugar substitutes on the market that are chemically manufactured and commonly used, such as aspartame, acesulfame, saccharine and cyclamate.
-In contrast to sugar substitutes, they are many times sweeter than household sugar.
+These are several sweeteners and sugar substitutes on the market that are chemically manufactured and commonly used, such as aspartame, acesulfame, saccharine, and cyclamate.
+In contrast to sugar substitutes, they are typically much sweeter than household sugar.
 Read more on our Artificial Sweeteners page.